-Skill Development: Students learn a range of different skills and techniques over the 2-year course, working in collage, watercolours, acrylics, pencil, oil pastels, charcoal, inks and mixed media, as well digitally.
+Skill Development: Students learn a range of different skills and techniques over the 2-year course, working in collage, photography, Photoshop, print, and mixed media.

 The only required written element is brief annotation of their own work - no essays.

-The Commercial Art GCSE course will prepare students for courses such as: A level Photography, Level 3 Extended Diploma in Art and Design, A level Graphic Design, A level Film, Photography and Moving image.
+The Commercial Art GCSE course will prepare students for courses such as: A level Photography, Level 3 Extended Diploma in Art and Design, A level Graphic Communication, A level Film, Photography and Moving image.